metaljase/ProblemDetailsExamples/README.md

 # How does it work?

-All the projects contain a controller endpoint (/api/v1/math/workaroundresponse) that writes problem details using [`Microsoft.AspNetCore.Mvc.ControllerBase.Problem`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.controllerbase.problem?view=aspnetcore-8.0).
-This is a workaround for the issue where returning a `BadRequestResult` in a controller endpoint (/api/v1/math/defectiveresponse) prevents a custom problem details object being written to the response, due to `BadRequestResult` writing to the response.

-A problem details object can be written to the response in various contexts such as exception handlers, middleware, and within the actual endpoint methods themselves.
-All the projects write problem details in their exception handlers.
-The forementioned controller endpoint (/api/v1/math/workaroundresponse) writes problem details within the actual endpoint.
-Problem details for the other endpoints are written from middleware.
+A problem details object can be written to the HTTP response in various contexts such as exception handlers, middleware, and within the actual endpoint methods themselves.
+All three projects write problem details in their exception handlers and middleware.

 Actually, each project contains two middleware components that write problem details, but they do the same thing for demonstration purposes, so don't use them simultaneously!
 To switch between them, comment out either `app.UseMiddleware<ProblemDetailsMiddleware>();` or `app.UseStatusCodePages(ProblemDetailsStatusCodePages.HandleStatusCodeAsync);` in `Program.cs`.

+Also, all projects contain a controller endpoint (/api/v1/math/workaroundresponse) that writes problem details in the actual endpoint itself using [`Microsoft.AspNetCore.Mvc.ControllerBase.Problem`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.controllerbase.problem?view=aspnetcore-8.0).
+This is a workaround for the issue where returning a `BadRequestResult` in a controller endpoint (/api/v1/math/defectiveresponse) prevents a custom problem details object being written to the response, due to `BadRequestResult` writing to the response.

 The projects write log events to the console and file(s) using [Serilog](https://serilog.net/).
 App settings contains configuration for Serilog, which can be adjusted if necessary.
 Trace IDs are written to the logs, which can be used to correlate with the Trace IDs that are written to problem details.